 - Members of the respective Negotiations Teams have the power and authority to negotiate; that is, to make proposals and make concessions in the course of discussion.
 When tentative agreement is reached on all items being negotiated, a final written copy shall be submitted to the Association for ratification, and then to the Board at its next regular Board meeting for adoption.
 Both teams shall recommend and urge approval of their respective groups. - 2.
 The final written Contract will contain the following: - a.
 Terms of the provision. - b.
 Effective date of the provision. - 3.
 When approved by both parties, it shall be signed by their respective Presidents and Negotiating Teams and shall be entered into the official Minutes of the Board.
-Thereupon, the items agreed to shall constitute any necessary revision of school policies.
+Thereupon, the items agreed to shall constitute any

+- necessary revision of school policies.
 When applicable, provisions will be reflected in the individual contract or salary notice as submitted to employees. - 4.
-The costs of the reproduction of the Negotiated Contract are to be shared equally by the parties.
-The parties will agree on the number of copies each is to be provided.
-The Association shall be responsible for distribution of contracts to each bargaining unit member.
-If additional contracts need to be reproduced, the cost shall be shared equally.
+The final written contract shall be made available to all parties in electronic format and the parties shall agree to equally share the cost of printing thirty-five (35) copies.
+The Board shall receive ten (10) copies and the Association shall receive twenty-five (25) copies.